Dr. Victoria Lockwood

 The files in this collection are protected by copyright law.
 No commercial reproduction or distribution of these files is permitted without the written permission of Southern Methodist University, Office of the Provost.
 These files may be freely used for educational purposes, provided they are not altered in any way, and Southern Methodist University is cited.
 For more information, contact email@example.com.

 Jones, Katherine Elizabeth, "Environmental Restoration in Amazon, Ecuador" (2013).
-Engaged Learning Collection.
+Collection of Engaged Learning.
 9.